 Fairfood works to make supermarket products more sustainable.
 It provides information to consumers and checks how fair a product is.
 CNV Internationaal and Fairfood investigated labour conditions at the beginning of the vanilla supply chain in Madagascar in December 2016.

 Fair Wear Foundation is an initiative created by trade unions, NGOs and trade organisations.
 Fair Wear is a multi-stakeholder initiative for improving the textile chains.
 Various textile/fashion companies are members.
 CNV Vakmensen has seats on the board while CNV Internationaal sits on the Committee of Experts.
-A joint project of CNV Internationaal and Fair Wear has been the development of the Fair Wear Wage Ladder tool.
 Fair Wear Foundation, CNV Internationaal and Mondiaal FNV jointly set up the Strategic Partnership for garment supply chain transformation (2016-2020).
 In 2021 a renewed partnership started: Sustainable Textile Initiative: Together for Change (STITCH) with a common vision: a global textile and garment industry that contributes to an equal and just society by respecting human rights in the world of work.
 STITCH consists of 6 partners: two labour rights organisations -- CDI in Vietnam and Cividep in India; two Dutch unions -- CNV Internationaal and Mondiaal FNV; and two multi stakeholder initiatives -- Ethical Trading Initiative (ETI) in the UK and Fair Wear in The Netherlands.

 MVO Nederland is the national knowledge and network organisation for corporate social responsibility, it is the starting point for entrepreneurs who wish to make their business practices sustainable.
 CNV Internationaal provides input for the CSR risk check tool that analyses CSR risks of doing business abroad.